 The insights gathered regarding infrastructure, development tools, and connectivity provide a clear foundation for how Bastrop can effectively manage growth in the coming years.
 As we look ahead, it's important to shift from addressing immediate development needs to shaping a cohesive, long-term vision that aligns with the city's values and goals.
-The following planning framework will be the guide to turn this vision into reality-ensuring that Bastrop's growth is not only manageable but also aligned with its aspirations for a vibrant, sustainable, and well-connected community.
+The following planning framework will guide us in turning this vision into reality-ensuring that Bastrop's growth is not only manageable but also aligned with its aspirations for a vibrant, sustainable, and well-connected community.

-BASTROP'S GUIDING GROWTH PRINCIPLE
+BASTROP GUIDING GROWTH PRINCIPLE.